 Today we shall pick you up from home and drive you over to Otorohanga to catch the Northern Explorer travelling all the way down the North Island.
 This takes you into the heart of the North Island, through lush green farmland, native forests, over stunning river gorges and across New Zealand’s Volcanic plateau.
 Highlights include Tongariro National Park and the Raurimu Spiral, an amazing feat of railway engineering.
 The trip down is wonderfully relaxing; enjoy spectacular views through huge windows and the wonderful commentary through the GPS headphone system.
-A well-stocked café and easy use toilets are facilities on board.
-At Wellington we will catch a shuttle to our night’s hotel accommodation and once settled in meet again, for dinner at the hotel’s restaurant.
+A well-stocked café and easy to use facilities on board.
+At Wellington we will catch a shuttle to our night’s hotel accommodation and once settled in meet again for dinner at the hotel’s restaurant.

 DAY TWO B, D

 Remember to Dress Warmly.
 Today we'll have breakfast on the Inter Islander Ferry to cross Cook Strait.
 The 92 km, three-hour journey between Wellington and Picton, is one of New Zealand's most iconic tourist experiences and acknowledged as one of the most spectacular cruises in the world.
 Inter Islander's modern fleet of ferries provides a range of seating options to cater to every passenger's comfort.
 The bars, cafés and food courts are all designed to let you enjoy your meal in comfort.
 Lounges offer reclining chairs from which to enjoy a quiet, relaxing environment.
 Take the time to enjoy the ship and explore it at your own pace.
 Our arrival time in Picton will allow us plenty of time to check into our hotel and then, on foot, explore this quaint seaside village where we will be staying for the next three nights.